ashwhall/vidalign/README.md

 ### Workflow

 1. Load some videos by dragging them onto the video dropper.
+   1. You can optionally filter the video filenames using the text box.
 1. For each video:
    1. Select it and click _Set alias_.
 Give it a recognisable name like "left_camera".
-   1. Scrub through the video and find a frame with a clearly visible even which can be used for time-synchronisation across cameras.
+   1. Scrub through the video and find a frame with a clearly visible event which can be used for time-synchronisation across cameras.
 Click _Set sync frame_.
+Typically you would use the flash of a light or a clap.
 1. For each desired clip:
    1. Click _New clip_.
 The clip's start frame will be automatically set at the current frame, but this can be changed by navigating to the desired frame and clicking _Set_; same goes for the end frame.
    1. Rename the clip to something recognisable like "calibration" or "run_1".